 This topical module includes a set of questions only for first-year students and a set only for seniors.
 First-year questions focus on academic perseverance, help-seeking behaviors, and institutional commitment, while the senior questions explore post-graduation plans, links between the academic major and future plans, and confidence with skills developed during college.
 Note that the peer institution comparison group for this topical module report is further customized based on the available institutions that also participated in this module.

-This topical module examines environments, processes, and activities that reflect the engagement and validation of cultural diversity.
+This module examines environments, processes, and activities that reflect the engagement and validation of cultural diversity and promote a greater understanding of societal differences.
 Questions explore students’ exposure to inclusive teaching practices and intercultural learning; perceptions of institutional values and commitment regarding diversity; and participation in diversity-related programming and coursework.
+The module replaces the former Experiences with Diverse Perspectives module.
+Complementary FSSE set available.
 Note that the peer institution comparison group for this topical module report is further customized based on the available institutions that also participated in this module.

 This report presents both student- and institution-reported demographic information for NSSE respondents.

-This report summarizes how peer institution comparison groups were constructed and lists our university-selected comparison groups.
+This report summarizes how peer institution comparison groups were constructed and list our university-selected comparison groups.